epw/consensus/consensus.md

 \Begin{Player}

-At the end of the session, the MC will make sure that any lingering Portents are recorded for next time.
+At the end of the session, the MC will make sure that any lingering Portents (see Portents in the Status Tracks chapter) are recorded for next time.
 Speak up if you think anything is missing!
 The End of Session move will trigger, and ask some questions of everybody there.
 You may find it helpful to jot down a few notes about what was going on and what would interest you to pick up with your character next time (or you could just wing it.
 It's not like your plans are likely to go off unaltered anyway.)
 Finally, it is often good form to mention anything you particularly enjoyed from another player during this time.

 \End{Player}